darshpandya02/ubiwell-study-backend-core/SETUP_GUIDE.md

 - `--base-dir /opt/studies` - Alternative location
 - `--base-dir /home/myuser/studies` - User-specific location

 **Note**: The framework is cloned temporarily and cleaned up after setup.
 The study data and Anaconda installation remain in the specified base directory.
+The framework package is installed from the `study_framework_core/` subdirectory.

 ### Step 2: Configure
 Edit the generated config file: